I’ve won £20,000 worth of prizes, including holidays and cash in free competitions. Find out insider tips and where to enter.

 Check your inbox every day as details in some rules say you need to claim the prize quicker than others.

 What might be worth doing is setting up a free email address that you use solely for entering competitions.

-This will stop your personal stuff getting caught up with potential newsletters you sign up to and your wins.
+This will stop your personal stuff from getting caught up with potential newsletters you sign up for and your wins.